-We would never deliberately put chemicals on our skin, so why put it on our clothes?
-Our certified organic soapberries (soapnuts) offer the most natural way to do your laundry and are very gentle on your skin – perfect for sensitive skin, allergies and babies.
-Plus you can safely put them on compost after use.
+We would never deliberately put chemicals on our skin, so why put them on our clothes?
+Our certified organic soap nuts (soap berries) offer the most natural way to do your laundry and are very gentle on your skin – perfect for sensitive skin, allergies and babies.
+Plus, you can safely put them on compost after use.

 - Includes an organic cotton pouch

 - Hypoallergenic, Antibacterial and Antifungal